Latino American Dawah Organization

 The Latino American Dawah Organization (LADO) is a grassroots organization founded in September 1997 by a handful of Latino converts to Islam in New York City.
 The idea began with Samantha Sanchez who then recruited the help of Juan Alvarado and Saraji Umm Zaid and the group was formed.
 Later, the group leadership transferred to Juan Jose Galvan.
 The organization's name was selected to express LADO's ethnic and religious identity as Latinos/Hispanics and as Muslims.
 LADO also wanted to emphasize that this would be an Islamic organization whose primary purpose would be dawah and education to Latinos.
 Today, the Latino American Dawah Organization is known by most Muslims as simply "LADO" and as "The LADO Group."
 In Spanish, LADO is known as "El Grupo LADO."
 The acronym LADO means 'side' in Spanish.
-The motto of the Latino American Dawah Organization is "¡Puro Latino! ¡Puro Islam! ¡A su LADO!" (meaning "Pure Latino!
-Pure Islam!
-At your side!").
+The motto of the Latino American Dawah Organization is "¡A su LADO!" (meaning "At your side!").